VPAC/softtooleres/softtooleres.md

 The entire suite of metachaarcters that require an escape for their literal include opening and closing normal, and curled brackets, the caret, the dollar sign, the period, the bar, question mark, asterisk, the plus sign, and the backslash i.e. "(", "{" "}", ")", "^", "$", ".", "|", "?", "*", "+", "\".

 In addition to these metacharacters there are also metacharacters that are not escaped by the backslash.
 This includes the aforementioned normal and curled bracket characters and the `-` character which is used to indicated ranges within a square-bracket set.
+Searches for metacharacters in their literal form can also be conducted in a square-bracket set without being escaped (e.g., <code>grep '[\2^] filename</code>.</p>

 Metacharacters are so important to understanding regular expressions and so common across the core applications it is worth establishing a thorough understanding of them early.
 The following outlines the major metacharacters, their meaning, and an example using the search utility `grep`.
 Note that a metacharacter can have different meanings *within* regular expressions.
 The caret symbol, can either stands as beginning of a line anchor *and* a negation symbol in a set range.
 Like other *nix-like system this environment is case-sensitive.
 Metacharacters that are used outside of their context, even within a regular expression, will be treated as literal character.